tundeadetunji/api-java-code/README.md

 # Code Repertoire
-A project containing handy functions for daily use.
+A programmer's toolkit - contains handy functions for daily use.
 <br />

 ```html